Sphincter of Oddi Dysfunction

 CT scan.
 This uses a series of X-rays to create a 3-D picture.

 MRI.
-This is a test that uses magnets to create an image of the inside of the body.
+This test uses magnets to create an image of the inside of the body.

 Upper endoscopy.
 This uses a thin tube connected to a camera.
 It can show images inside the digestive tract.
 It may be done to see if your symptoms are from an ulcer or reflux.